Bundesamt für Seeschifffahrt und Hydrographie

 • of the (full-term or interim) International Ship Security Certificate (ISSC).

-For this reason, the identification numbers are to be submitted to the BSH with any application for the issuance of a CSR or an interim ISSC.
+For this reason, please name the identification numbers when you apply for the issuance of a CSR or an (interim) ISSC to the BSH.

 Previously issued certificates without these identification numbers remain valid until a relevant change occurs (CSR) or till their expiry (ISSC).